 Data Classification Policy

-This policy covers all data produced, collected or used by Loyola University Chicago, its faculty staff, student workers, consultants or agents during the course of University business.
+This policy covers all data produced, collected or used by Loyola University Chicago, its employees, student workers, consultants or agents during the course of University business.

 The purpose of this policy is to identify the different types of data, to provide guidelines and examples for each type of data, and to establish the default classification for data.

-Data Classification Types - All data covered by the Scope of this policy will be classified as Loyola Protected Data, Loyola Sensitive Data, or Loyola Public Data.
+All data covered by the Scope of this policy will be classified as Loyola Protected data, Loyola Sensitive data, or Loyola Public data.

 - Family Educational Rights and Privacy Act (FERPA)